The Pink Panther (1963 film): Production

-The film was "conceived as a sophisticated comedy about a charming, urbane jewel thief, Sir Charles Lytton".
-Peter Ustinov was "originally cast as Clouseau, with Ava Gardner as his faithless wife in league with Lytton".
-After Gardner backed out because The Mirisch Company would not meet her demands for a personal staff, Ustinov also left the project, and Blake Edwards then chose Sellers to replace Ustinov.
+The film was conceived as "a sophisticated comedy about a charming, urbane jewel thief, Sir Charles Lytton".
+Peter Ustinov was originally cast as Clouseau, with Ava Gardner as his wife.
 Janet Leigh turned down the lead female role, as it meant being away from the United States for too long.
+Audrey Hepburn, Nancy Kwan, and Cyd Charisse were considered to play as Princess Dala before Claudia Cardinale was hired in the role.

+Production was originally scheduled to begin at Cinecittà Studios in Rome on November 5, 1962.
+After Gardner backed out in October 1962 because The Mirisch Company would not meet her demands for a personal staff, Ustinov also left the project, delaying the project for several weeks.
+Blake Edwards cast Sellers to replace Ustinov after meeting him while he was on a weekend vacation in Rome.
+He also hired Capucine to replace Gardner.
+The entire cast with the exception of Niven, Wagner, and Cardinale were subsequent recast as well to better fit Sellers and Capucine's new portrayals of their characters.
+The Mirisch Company subsequently sued Ustinov for $175,000 in damages for breach of contract.

+Production finally began at Cinecittà several days after Sellers was cast on November 19, 1962.
+Filming also took place at the Italian Alpine resort of Cortina d'Ampezzo in January 1963.
+Principal photography concluded in March 1963 with several days of location shooting in Paris and Los Angeles.
+According to the DVD commentary by Blake Edwards, the chase scene at the piazza (filmed at Piazza della Repubblica in Rocca di Papa) was an homage to a similar sequence 26 minutes into Alfred Hitchcock's Foreign Correspondent (1940).

 The film was initially intended as a vehicle for Niven, as evidenced by his top billing.
 As Edwards shot the film, employing multiple takes of improvised scenes, it became clear that Sellers, originally considered a supporting actor, was stealing the scenes.
 This resulted in his central role in all the film's sequels.
 When presenting at a subsequent Academy Awards ceremony, Niven requested his walk-on music be changed from the "Pink Panther" theme, stating, "That was not really my film."

-The film was shot in Cortina d'Ampezzo, Rome and Rocca di Papa, Italy; Paris, France; and Los Angeles, U.S., using the Technirama process in an aspect ratio of 2.20:1.
-According to the DVD commentary by Blake Edwards, the chase scene at the piazza (filmed at Piazza della Repubblica in Rocca di Papa) was an homage to a similar sequence 26 minutes into Alfred Hitchcock's Foreign Correspondent (1940).

 Fran Jeffries sang the song "Meglio stasera (It Had Better Be Tonight)" in a scene set around the fireplace of a ski lodge.
 The song was composed by Henry Mancini, with English lyrics by Johnny Mercer and Italian lyrics by Franco Migliacci.